jderochervlk/fp-tsm/src/content/docs/index.md

 - More declarative and easier to follow
 - Handles errors gracefully without try/catch blocks
 - Manages null checks through `Option`
-- Processes async operations with `Task` which shows the types for possible errors
+- Processes async operations with `Future` which shows the types for possible errors

 ## fp-ts